senorprogrammer/til/README.md

 ### Isn't this just (insert your favourite not this thing here)?

 Yep, probably.
-You could also likely do something like this with [Hugo](https://gohugo.io), [Jekyll](https://jekyllrb.com), bash scripts, emacs some custom lisp macros....
-How cool is that?
+I'm sure you could also put something like this together with [Hugo](https://gohugo.io), or [Jekyll](https://jekyllrb.com), or bash scripts, or emacs and some lisp macros....
+Cool, eh?

 ### Does it have search?

 It does not.

+### Does this work on Windows?

+Good question.
+No idea.
+Let me know?